MichaelOmegatron/Omega_Mouse/README.md

 *Also Note: Omega Mouse must be switched to-and-from **VERBALLY**.
 Using the Talon menu with your mouse will bypass the switches in the code, leading to unintended behavior.*

 ### For Mac Users:
 I don't have a Mac, so I have not tested this code on a Mac.
 But I assume it will work all the same.
-However, you will at least need to replace the "alt" key with "cmd" key in the function "omega_mouse_modifiers_release_function" found in the [Omega_Mouse.py](Omega_Mouse.py) file.
+However, you will at least need to replace the "alt" key with "cmd" key in the function "omega_mouse_modifiers_release_function" found in the [Omega_Mouse.py](Omega_Mouse.py) file at line 32.

 ## 3 Mode Summary: